6 Best REALLY FREE VPNs for Android in 2022 (Safe to Use)

 To try CyberGhost on Android for free for 45 days,, just use its money-back guarantee.
 Since there’s no data limit this gives you plenty of time to catch up on TV shows or movies, torrent files, play mobile games, or use your Android apps securely and anonymously.
 I tested the refund policy by asking for my money back over 24/7 live chat.
 I didn’t even have to give a reason — my request was processed in 2 minutes and I had the money 4 days later.

-October 2021 Update: CyberGhost has dropped prices for a limited time to a crazy $2.25 per month for the 2-year plan (you can save up to 83%)!
-This is a limited offer so be sure to grab it now before it's gone.
+August 2022 Update!
+You can subscribe to CyberGhost for as low as $2.29 per month + get extra 3 months free with the 3-year plan (save up to 83%)!
+This is a limited offer so grab it now before it's gone.
 See more information on this offer here.

 - 1 free server location in the US